The more we learn about gum disease through research, the more we understand the need for preventive dentistry.

 2.)
 Increase Your Vitamin C Intake

 Vitamin C deficiency is one of the leading causes of gum disease.
-Including more Vitamin C in your diet not only helps prevent gum disease, but can treat your symptoms.
-Vitamin C has healing properties that can stop your gums from swelling or bleeding while stabilizing loose teeth.
+Including more of this vitamin in your diet not only helps prevent gum disease, but can treat your symptoms.
+That’s right, vitamin C also has healing properties that can stop your gums from swelling or bleeding while stabilizing loose teeth.

 3.)
 Eat a Balanced Diet